noe-protocol/noe-gate/README.md

 - **Replayability:** a conforming runtime can re-evaluate the same chain against the same admitted context

-**What Noe does not provide:**
+**What Noe Kernel does not provide:**

 - guarantees that upstream sensing was correct
 - guarantees that the downstream supervisor implemented a safe fallback
 - legal conclusions about liability or fault on its own

-Noe should therefore be understood as **evidence infrastructure for action admission**, not as a complete legal or safety determination system.
+Noe Kernel should therefore be understood as **evidence infrastructure for action admission**, not as a complete legal or safety determination system.

 <br />